TurboGears/tg2docs/docs/README.txt

     python setup.py develop
     cd ..

+Windows Note:   under windows, you use the "activate.bat" script to activate your virtualenv.
+See BasicInstall_ if you need help with that.

 We need several additional packages to support documentation development:

 sqlalchemy
-   database support - not sure why tg-21 doesn't install this by default pysvn required for the Wiki20 doc which pulls source code from svn memcache
+   database support - not sure why tg-21 doesn't install this by default pysvn required for the Wiki20 doc which pulls source code from svn
+   (note: this requirement is likely to go away soon) memcache
    I believe this is needed for the documentation on caching